 For ease of suction and to prevent cavitation, the tank must be located as near to the pump as is practically possible.
 Due to the increase in surface temperatures in high temperature areas the top of pipes must be buried a minimum of 500mm below ground surface for all installations.
 Maximum allowable distance between tank and pump must on no account exceed 30 metres.

-Depending on requirements, the suction pump can be supplied as a one product single hose, one product dual, two product dual,), two product quad hose, three product 6 hose, 4 product 8-hose.
+Depending on requirements, the suction pump can be supplied as a one product single hose, one product dual, two product dual,), two product quad hose, three product 6 hose,

 Dispenser and Submersible Turbine Pump (STP)